rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

 - On the navigation and mouse layers, you find Esc in the Q key and Enter in the P key.
 - Tab is also present on both sides of the navigation and mouse layers, allowing easy access to gui/alt+tab.
 - Combos allow easy access to ENTER (JKL), ESC (SDF), TAB (WER or UIO) and single hand operations (Swap hands or activate another layer).
-- Tap dance allows using dot or comma as decimal separator, as well as backspace, in the lower layer.
+- Tap dance allows using dot or comma as decimal separator, as well as backspace, with the numpad, in the lower layer.

 ## Combos